gbif/pipelines/README.md

 ## Ingress

-Ingress is from [Darwin Core Archive](https://www.tdwg.org/standards/dwc/) (zip files of one or more "CSV"s) or ABCD Archives (compressed XML) only[1].
+Ingress is from [Darwin Core Archive](https://www.tdwg.org/standards/dwc/) (zip files of one or more delimited text files) or ABCD Archives (compressed XML) only[1].
-During ingress data is converted from it's native format and stored as [Avro](https://avro.apache.org/docs/current/) files containing Darwin Core compliant data.
+During ingress data is converted from its native format and stored as [Avro](https://avro.apache.org/docs/current/) files containing Darwin Core compliant data.

 This is depicted below:

 ![Ingress](./docs/images/ingress.svg)

-> Avro is chosen as a storage and interchange format exclusively in this project because a) it is splittable with each split compressed independently, b) it holds the data schema with the data, c) is well supported in the Hadoop ecosystem (e.g. Hive, Spark) and many other tools (e.g. Google cloud) d) is very robust in serialization and e) reduces boiler plate code thanks to schema to code generators.
+> Avro is chosen as a storage and interchange format exclusively in this project because a) it is splittable with each split compressed independently, b) it holds the data schema with the data, c) is well supported in the Hadoop ecosystem (e.g. Hive, Spark) and many other tools (e.g. Google Cloud) d) is very robust in serialization and e) reduces boiler plate code thanks to schema to code generators.
 Darwin Core Archives and JSON for example do not exhibit all these traits.

 [1] Other protocols (e.g. DiGIR, TAPIR) are supported by GBIF but are converted by crawling code upstream of this project.